Mechatronics-SDSU/software-workflow-intro/README.md

 4. Meanwhile Node 1 is waiting for the async response and when Node2 sends back the string, Node1 prints the human readable date (response.get()).

 This is in a loop because the timer object calls it's callback function every 5 seconds.
 The publisher/client (I also called it talker to refer to both) main just spins the PublisherClient node which starts the timer.
 The listener (subscriber/server) simply responds whenever that callback function is called.
 When the message is being returned from Node2, the listener waits spins up another node to wait for the response.

+## How to Use ##

+As mentioned, the project has two packages.
+If these need to be rebuild for whatever reason you can use this commands:
+    ```colcon build --packages-select package1```
+    ```colcon build --packages-select package2```

+When these are built, you can run them in two separate terminals using these commands (Make sure to source with . install/setup.bash first):
+    ```ros2 run package1 talker```
+    ```ros2 run package2 listener```

+From there you will see the two packages and nodes communicating with each other.